The Art and Science of Self-Care

 Ann Webster, Phd

 Ann Webster, Ph.D., is a scientist and a health psychologist at the Benson-Henry Institute for Mind Body Medicine, Massachusetts General Hospital, and an Instructor in Medicine at Harvard Medical School.
 She is the director of the Mind/Body Cancer Program, Healthy Lifestyles, and Successful Aging.
 She earned her doctoral degree in health psychology at Albert Einstein Medical School/Yeshiva University.
-For 20 years, she has been lecturing on mind/body health and conducting Healthy Lifestyles workshops at various corporations, such as SunLife Financial, State Street Bank, and Fidelity, and at the Smithsonian, Suffolk Law School, Boston Center for Adult Education, and numerous hospitals and universities all over the world.
+For 28 years, she has been lecturing on mind/body health and conducting Healthy Lifestyles workshops at various corporations, such as SunLife Financial, State Street Bank, Tufts Hospital, Fidelity, and at the Smithsonian, Suffolk Law School, Boston Center for Adult Education, and numerous hospitals and universities all over the world.
 She was a major contributor to “The Wellness Book” and the director of “21st Century Medicine” on Brookline Access Television.
+She is currently writing a book entitled “Aging Without An Expiration Date” and working on a documentary, “Everything Matters,” based on the lives of five of her patients who were told they did not have a long time to live.
+Five, 10, 15, even 28 years later, they are alive and thriving